can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 load a posts database from file manually and start playing with contents.

-To make repl experience even more pleasant common lisp provides `print-object` generic that is responsible for the text representation of the object.
+To make repl experience even more pleasant Common Lisp provides `print-object` generic that is responsible for the text representation of the object.
 Hence we can print any information we like from the object instance.